COVID vaccines for seniors at Lantern Hill help the community turn a corner

-Better days are ahead as 97% of senior living community has received the COVID-19 vaccine
+Better days are ahead as 97% of the Lantern Hill senior living community has received the COVID-19 vaccine

 “Executive Director Craig Karczmer and the entire staff worked so hard to keep our spirits up throughout this challenging year,” says Catherine.
 “From exercise videos broadcast on the in-house TV channel to decorating the halls for every holiday and special occasion to little treats just for fun, we were never short on ways to enjoy ourselves, even during this extremely difficult year.”

 Vaccine distribution reaches far and wide at Lantern Hill

 Now that the vaccine has arrived, Catherine is thankful for Lantern Hill's excellent management of its distribution.